guybedford/require-css/README.md

 CSS parsing speeds are quick enough that a dynamic injection will in most cases be instantanous.
 Thus, there is no real disadvantage to the method used here.

-CSS content is downloaded as text with the text plugin, injected into a `<style>` tag, and the load callback is run immediately after injection.
+CSS content is downloaded as text, injected into a `<style>` tag, and the load callback is run immediately after injection.
 Typically this would be followed by a rendering stage, and this hasn't resulted in any content flashes whatsoever in tests so far across devices.